realm/summer-of-swift/README.md

 If your update falls around one of the meetings of the [SLUG](http://www.meetup.com/swift-language) or any other similar meetup, we encourage you to give your update in person.
 At the SLUG, we’ll give every participating project a 5-minute lightning talk at every meeting to demo your progress & share what you’ve learned.
 If you cannot present in person, you can share your progress via a blog, github, twitter, youtube, etc.

 **The contest will run until September 30th.**
-We will conclude with a 2-hour meetup in San Francisco entirely devoted to the participants that toughed it out through the Summer, and will invite the best projects from San Francisco & beyond to show off their apps and summarize all that they have learned about Swift over the Summer.
+We will conclude with a 2-hour meetup in San Francisco entirely devoted to the participants that toughed it out through the Summer.
+We expect to be able to fly in the people behind at least one (if not more) of the best projects outside San Francisco.
+Everybody will show off their apps and summarize all that they’ve learned about Swift over the Summer.
 The event will be recorded and shared on YouTube.

 ### Do I have to be in San Francisco to enter?

 No, you can compete from anywhere as long as you send updates to this repo regularly.

-If you host a Swift meetup in another city and would like to host regular lightning talks or hacknights for Summer contestants, email tim@realm.io or send a PR to this repo so we can add you to this page.

 ### What can I work on?